ashfauck/verry.ai/BUNDLE_ID_GUIDE.md

 With separate bundle IDs, you can:

-1. Install development version: `com.verryai.app.dev`
+1. Install development version: `dev.appnoize.verryai`
-2. Install staging version: `com.verryai.app.staging`
+2. Install staging version: `staging.appnoize.verryai`
-3. Install production version: `com.verryai.app`
+3. Install production version: `com.appnoize.verryai`

 All three versions will appear as separate apps with different names and icons on your device.